andrewserong/dark-pastel-theme/readme.txt

 A simple blogging theme inspired by dark pastel colours and old style books.
 Includes nine separator block styles for a decorative touch.

 == Changelog ==

+= 0.2 =
+* Released: October 31, 2023

+- Removed `wp-block-styles` theme support as its opinionated styles conflict with layout styles.
+As this is a block theme, styles are more consistent without this particular opt-in.
+- Added a caption style to `theme.json` to set captions to use the small font-size.

 = 0.1 =
 * Released: December 9, 2022